 The Story Behind the French Press

 In 1852, two French investors (Mayer and Delforge) first patented a precursor of the French Press but on August 5, 1924, the first officially published patent was filed by a Frenchman named Marcel-Pierre Paquet dit Jolbert.

-The story of how French Press came about is quite long and there are many modifications that happened to it before it came to the final French Press design we have come to love.
+The story of how the French Press came about is a long one, and there are many modifications that happened to it before it came to the final French Press design we have come to love.
 After the first patented design in 1924, two more modifications were made – one in 1929 by Milanese designer Attilio Calimani and another one in 1958 by Faliero Bondanini.

 The most iconic design of a French Press is the narrow cylindrical beaker, either made from glass or plastic.
 French Press comes with a lid, a nylon mesh filter, and a plunger that sits perfectly at the top of the cylinder.

 However, there are now different types of French Press being created that include stainless steel options.
 Not to mention other takes on the plunging mechanism, such as the Aeropress.

 In order to create the best coffee, follow the recommended French Press guide below.
 The process of brewing coffee using a French Press is to brew, press, and strain all in one container.
 Make sure you know the best French press coffee ratio before preparing your brew.

 When shopping for coffee beans, this would depend on your coffee preference.
 If you want a smooth, and sweeter cup then it’s highly recommended you buy Arabica beans.
 If you want a stronger cup with more caffeine content, then you should buy Robusta beans.